-Dijon/Chambolle Musigny: From Paris, the easiest way to reach Dijon is via TGV from the train station Paris Gare de Lyon.
+Dijon/Morey-Saint-Denis: From Paris, the easiest way to reach Dijon is via TGV from the train station Paris Gare de Lyon.
 The journey by train takes 1h47 by TGV.
-Chambolle Musigny is 15 km/ 20 minutes away from Dijon and can be reached by taxi.
+Morey-Saint-Denis is 22 km/ 25 minutes away from Dijon and can be reached by taxi.
 Although you can reach Dijon from Paris and start the trip on the same day (the 8h03 train arrives at 9h34), if you choose to overnight in Dijon the night before, we have recommendations for excellent hotels here.

 Depart at your leisure from Beaune train station.

 Formerly a 17th century winepress and cave cooperative, the property was converted into an inn in 1970’s and now boasts 4-star amenities, swimming pool and onsite fine restaurant.
 Located in the heart of the Côte de Nuits vineyard.
 Member: Chateaux & Hotel Collection